JacpFX/JacpFX/_includes/structComposition.md

 </pre>

 ### Creating a ManagedFragment instance ###
-ManagedFragments can be used in perspectives or components.
-To create a new instance the JacpFX Context provides a method to create a typed fragment handler.
-The following example will create a ManagedFragment in ComponentOne and include the fragment view to his component view.
+ManagedFragments can be used in <i>FXPerspectives</i> or <i>FXComponent</i>.
+To create a new fragment instance, the JacpFX-<i>Context</i> provides a method to create a typed fragment-handler.
+The following example will create a ManagedFragment in ComponentOne and include the fragment view to his <i>FXComponent</i>-view.
 <pre>
 @View(id = ComponentIds.COMPONENT_TWO,
         name = "SimpleView",